saurav2002/Impledge/README.md

-The C++ code is designed to find the longest and second longest compound words from a given input file
+This C++ code is designed to find the longest and second longest compound words from a given input file

 Libraries
 iostream: Input/output stream handling.